JehanneDussert/llm_governance_monitoring/README.md

 # From metrics to governance

-**Production-grade LLM observability stack — sovereign, GDPR-compliant, open source.**
+**Production-grade LLM observability stack: sovereign, GDPR-compliant, open source.**

 Monitor, trace, evaluate and compare open-source language models in production.
 No data leaves your infrastructure.
 Built for organizations that need AI governance by design.